ekinakyurek/KnetLayers.jl/README.md

 # KnetLayers
 KnetLayers provides configurable deep learning layers for Knet, fostering your model development.
-You can use Knet and AutoGrad functionalities without adding them to current workspace.
+You are able to use Knet and AutoGrad functionalities without adding them to current workspace.

 ## Example Usages
 ```JULIA